The freshman capped off a successful season for LA Tech.

 Nantais was announced as the new head coach for the Louisiana Tech Bowling program on September 21, 2016.

-Nantais joins the program after spending the previous five seasons at Valparaiso.
-Nantais has led Valparaiso over 300 victories in his five years at Valparaiso.
+Nantais joined the program after spending the previous five seasons at Valparaiso.
+Nantais led Valparaiso over 300 victories in his five years at Valparaiso.
 That total includes a program-record 84 wins in his first season (2011-12), a season where the Crusaders ascended as high as #1 in the NTCA coaches poll and advanced to the 2012 NCAA Women's Bowling Championship, where the team finished in the final six.

 Nantais guided the Crusaders to 60 victories in 2012-13 and 59 wins in 2013-14, while last season saw the Crusaders earn 50 wins.
 Each of the last two seasons, Nantais has lined up a schedule for Valpo which ranks among the nation's toughest - slates which featured opponents among the top-ten in the nation for nearly half the team's matches.
 The Crusaders ended the 2014-15 campaign ranked 16th nationally, continuing the program's streak of being ranked in every single NTCA coaches poll since the program's inception.

 Under Nantais, the Valparaiso bowling program became a member of the Southland Bowling League during the 2014-15 campaign, a newly formed league of eight of the nation's top programs.
 The Crusaders finished in third place at the inaugural Southland Bowling League Championship in March of 2015.